What is market research? Tools and techniques for startups

 Surveys

 Free online resources mean you don’t need to hire someone to stand on a street corner with a clipboard to conduct surveys anymore.
-Tools like SurveyMonkey, Google Forms and social media help you quickly canvas opinion.
+Tools like SurveyMonkey, Google Forms and social media are some of the most accessible market research tools that help you quickly canvas opinion from a wide audience.

 Focus groups